epiphyt/meetup-event-publisher/README.md

 `exclude_protocol`: For the field `link`, this option, if set to `yes` allows to remove the `https://` from the link to allow using the shortcode in areas where `esc_url` is used (e.g. in button blocks).
 Example: `[meetup_event field=link exclude_protocol=yes]`

+`fallback`: If the field/event has no data, the defined fallback will be displayed.

 `field`: Select the specific field to output.
 Example: `[meetup_event field="name"]`<br>
 If a field is nested, use dots to traverse the nesting.
 Example: `[meetup_event field="location.address.street_address"]`